Gastritis Treatment in Daly City, CA

 - Vitamin B12: Essential for autoimmune gastritis patients

-- L-Glutamine: Supports mucosal tissue repair
+- L-Glutamine: May support mucosal tissue repair

 Important Considerations